andis-sprinkis/snippet/sh_cmd_process_detach_disown_setsid.md

     `disown` removes the process from the shell job control list.

-    `disown` prevents the controlling shell from sending NOHUP to the process group, it does not prevent the process from receiving NOHUP.
+    `disown` prevents the controlling shell from sending NOHUP to the process group, it does not prevent the process group from receiving NOHUP.

     ⚠️ In POSIX sh, `disown` is undefined.